brmdv/3D-houses/README.md

 ## About the data

-The data that is used is sourced from the second edition of the “_Digitaal Hoogtemodel Vlaanderen_” ([DHMV II](https://overheid.vlaanderen.be/informatie-vlaanderen/producten-diensten/digitaal-hoogtemodel-dhmv)) from AGIV.
+- The data that is used is sourced from the second edition of the “_Digitaal Hoogtemodel Vlaanderen_” ([DHMV II](https://overheid.vlaanderen.be/informatie-vlaanderen/producten-diensten/digitaal-hoogtemodel-dhmv)) from AGIV.
-It consists of

-### DSM, DTM and CHM

-The data that is used is sourced from [AGIV](https://overheid.vlaanderen.be/informatie-vlaanderen), a collection of data of Flanders, Belgium, that is freely available (for its inhabitants?).
+- The data that is used is sourced from [AGIV](https://overheid.vlaanderen.be/informatie-vlaanderen), a collection of data of Flanders, Belgium, that is freely available.

-- **DSM**:
+  - **DSM**: _Digital Surface Model_.
+The height, including buildings.
-- **DTM**:
+  - **DTM**: _Digital Terrain Model_.
+The
-- **CHM**:

-[…]
+  - **CHM**: _Canopy Height Model_, DSM - DTM. **What we are interested in**, and what needs to be calculated from the data.

-- The data is divided in zones, as show below.
+- The TIFF data is divided in zones, as show below.
 These so-called **[Kaartbladversnijdingen](https://download.vlaanderen.be/Producten/Detail?id=111&title=Kaartbladversnijdingen_NGI_klassieke_reeks#)**:

   ![Kaartbladversnijdingen](https://download.vlaanderen.be/Producten/getImage/4421/)

-- For each of these part, a large GeoTiff file with the height data can be downloaded.
+- For each of these part, a two large GeoTiff files with the DSM and DTM data can be downloaded.

 ## Technical details